top of page

 Why this pattern forms

-This pattern develops when external stability cannot be relied upon consistently.
+This pattern develops when stability in the environment cannot be relied upon.

 They organise their behaviour.
-They reduce unpredictability wherever possible.
+They reduce unpredictability wherever they can.

 The hidden cost